Passionate – Dedicated – Professional

 1. Plastic Collection

 Plastic waste is collected from offices, factories, warehouses, and commercial buildings using our own fleet of vehicles.
-Our in-house team ensures timely, and compliant collection for all clients.
+Our in-house team ensures timely and compliant collection for all clients.

 2. Plastic Sorting